All photography provided by Shutterstock

 Oregon Kids Read is truly a grassroots effort - everyone behind the website, our advocacy, and our first and second petitions is a non-paid volunteer.
 We have no financial or other affiliation with science of reading training that we want offered to Oregon teachers, especially those at our most struggling schools.
 We want Oregon to offer science of reading training because it's worked with struggling readers in other states and we believe it can work here too.

 Angela Uherbelau started Oregon Kids Read because literacy is a civil right.
 She is a writer, racial equity advocate and past PTA president.
 Angela grew up in Southern Oregon and her public school teachers there had a huge, positive impact on her life’s trajectory.
 She’s worked on various local, state and national political campaigns and also served as a legislative director in the Oregon State Legislature.
 During the early days of COVID, she helped establish the Irvington Westminster Community Learning Hub which offered free full-time child care to families in need and also helped launch a Portland Public Schools one-on-one virtual tutoring program for struggling readers.
 Angela is a graduate of Smith College and Columbia University School of Journalism.
-She and her husband Curtis have daughters in 6th and 7th grade at their local, public middle school.
+She and her husband Curtis have daughters in 7th and 8th grade at their local, public middle school.

 Lisa Lyon, MPH, is a founder & community outreach director of Oregon Decoding Dyslexia, a state-wide advocacy group which spearheaded passage of Oregon's first dyslexia legislation.
 As the parent of a 10th grade son who has dyslexia, Lisa feels passionate about increasing public awareness of dyslexia.
 She enjoys connecting with other parents and sharing resources to make their journeys with dyslexia a little easier and more efficient.
 Currently, Lisa coordinates the monthly lecture series and supports the development of new Oregon Decoding Dyslexia chapters.

-Dr. Tania McKey is Interim Principal at Ockley Green Middle School in Portland, Ore.
+Dr. Tania McKey is past Interim Principal at Ockley Green Middle School in Portland, Ore.
 Former Senior Director of Humanities at Portland Public Schools, Tania also serves as an assistant professor of Educational Leadership and Policy at Portland State University.
 She started her career as a high school IB Social Studies teacher in St. Paul, Minn., and has held a multitude of administrative positions in K-12 schools and districts, in Alabama, Indianapolis, Texas and Minnesota.
 An experienced presenter, Tania has made dozens of presentations at professional meetings and has been a leader in school sustainability efforts.
 Tania earned a Bachelor of Arts in Public Education from Concordia University (in St. Paul), a Master of Arts in Urban Education from Hamline University, and a Doctorate in Administration, Supervision and Curriculum from Auburn University.
 She is trained in LETRS Science of Reading.

 Dr. Ronda Fritz is an Associate Professor of Education at Eastern Oregon University, specializing in literacy instruction, specifically prevention and intervention of reading difficulties.
 Prior to coming to EOU, Ronda taught elementary and middle school for 19 years.
 Her work as a reading specialist, as well as experience as a parent of a son with dyslexia, drove her to learn evidence-based practices for teaching children to read.
 Eventually, this led her to University of Oregon’s Department of Special Education where she received her Ph.D. in 2016.
 During a 2020-2021 sabbatical, Ronda developed the Eastern Oregon University Reading Clinic.
 Through this clinic, practicing and pre-service teachers receive training to learn structured literacy methods, and children throughout EOU’s service area receive one-on-one or small group tutoring delivered by training teachers.
 Ronda currently serves on the Board of Directors for the Children’s Institute, and as Past-President of the Oregon Council for Exceptional Children.
 She is also a member of the Reading League and the Council for Learning Disabilities.
 Ronda and her husband, Shane, have two adult children, a daughter-in-law, and two adorable grandsons who she’s determined will have better school reading experiences than their amazing dad.